BKWLD/cloner/README.md

 Also, note the `onCloning()` method in the example.
 It is being used to make sure a unique column stays unique.
 The `Cloneable` trait adds to no-op callbacks that get called immediately before a model is saved during a duplication and immediately after: `onCloning()` and `onCloned()`.

+In addition, Cloner fires the following Laravel events during cloning:

+- `cloner::cloning: ModelClass`
+- `cloner::cloned: ModelClass`

+`ModelClass` is the classpath of the model being cloned.
+The event payload contains the clone and the original model instances.

 ### Cloning files